 - One 400-level course designated as a Senior Seminar

-Besides the three required courses, all majors must also complete at least eight elective courses.
+Besides the three required courses, all majors must also complete at least seven elective courses.

 Specializations Within the Department